JP3’s Soapbox: Winged Cloud and Reading Comprehension

 I believe it was last year when Winged Cloud promised more interaction with the public and opened up a new website and Twitter account.
 The Twitter account has been unused since June 2015 and the website hasn’t been updated since March 2015.
 I cited their Patreon earlier, but an interesting statistic on that is that at the beginning of the year, it was pulling in around twelve thousand dollars a month.
 The drop to ten thousand happened because between November 2015 and February 2016, there were no updates to the Patreon page.
 That changed shortly this month, presumably after WC returned to Sekai, and the page exploded with preview images of both Sakura Adventure and Sakura Dungeon.

-This isn’t a knock on the group because not everyone can self-publish and there is nothing wrong with partnerships.
+This isn’t a knock on the group because not everyone can self-publish, those who can, may want to look into book printing to see how they can go about it, but, there is nothing wrong with partnerships.
 However, if you cannot publish on your own, then it behooves you to trust your publisher enough to listen to their critique and follow them in order to ensure the quality of your work.
 Because it is clear that WC doesn’t care about the quality of their work, it also makes it difficult to believe they have respect for either Sekai Project or MangaGamer and the fact that they’ve spent the past four months bouncing between the two shows that they have a habit of pissing people off.
 Decline is inevitable when you aren’t concerned about putting your best foot forward, but it speeds up when no one wants to work with you.
 And as much as I don’t like WC’s work, if my hypothesis is right they really might want to considered getting an industrial crowbar to dislodge their cranium from their rectal cavity.
 While they still might be able to pull in some money now, no one group is so valuable that the gaming world will stop without them.

 I would say that I would keep track of this story, but I really am done with the Sakura series so it’s more of an interesting note about the business side of visual novels than a story worth following.
 And while there is a chance my hypothesis is wrong, I hope everyone can at least see how I came to the conclusions I did and understanding my current feelings on everyone involved.
 JP3: OUT.